 - The shape of the obstacle may prevent a sensor from detecting it.
-Pay particular attention to the following obstacles: - · Wires, fences, ropes, etc. - Cotton, snow and other materials that absorb sound waves - Sharply-angled objects - · Low obstacles - Tall obstacles with upper sections projecting outwards in the direction of your vehicle
+Pay particular attention to the following obstacles: - Wires, fences, ropes, etc. - · Cotton, snow and other materials that absorb sound waves - Sharply-angled objects - Low obstacles - Tall obstacles with upper sections projecting outwards in the direction of your vehicle by your Toyota dealer.

-■When the system malfunctions
+When the system malfunctions

 If a malfunction occurs and no obstacles have been detected, the indicator flashes and the buzzer sounds for approximately 7 seconds.

-If the indicator comes on and stays on after that, have the vehicle inspected by your Toyota dealer.
+If the indicator comes on and stays on after that, have the vehicle inspected

 Settings (e.g. buzzer volume) can be changed.
-(Customizable features →P. 640)
+(Customizable features \rightarrow P. 638)

-■ Certification
+Certification